 13. Make Home Movies and Videos

 “Use your smartphone to keep in touch with friends and family,” Furuland said.
-“Make a short
+“Make a short video clip, updating them on your summer plans.
+Grandparents love hearing from grandkids.”

 Let your kids take over and record a video message for their grandparents, aunts and uncles or other close family or friends.
 It’s fun for kids to stretch their creativity.